Weather Forecast, Webcam and Climate in Giglio island

 Webcam Isola del Giglio

-weather situation in real time.
-The webcams are located in the main towns of the island of Giglio: Giglio Porto, Giglio Castello and Giglio Campese.
+A look at the destination of your holidays: With the webcams you can live the places of the island of Giglio up close and check the weather conditions in real time.
+The webcams are located in the main villages of Giglio, Giglio Porto, Giglio Castello and Giglio Campese.

 Webcam Giglio Porto – Circolo Nautico